-Selecting the IPsec option in the status menu of the web page will bring up the information for any IPsec Tunnels that have been established.
-If the tunnel has been built correctly, the screen will display IPsec SA established (highlighted in red in the figure below.)
-If there is no such text in log, the tunnel was not created!
+Selecting the IPsec option in the Status menu of the web page will bring up the information for any IPsec Tunnels that have been established.
+If the tunnel has been built correctly, the screen will display ESTABLISHED and the number of running IPsec connections 1 up (orange highlighted in the figure below.)
+If there is no such text in log (e.g. "0 up"), the tunnel was not created!